truefoundry/cognita/backend/README.md

 Copy the file .env.example to .env and set the values for the following variables.
 This is assuming we will be using OpenAI for the embeddings and LLM initially.

+Note: To run the indexer job too locally, add `DEBUG_MODE=true` as env

 5. Run the Server